-There are generally two types of Residential Leases: Annual and Month-to-Month Leases.
+There are two types of Leases: Annual and Month-to-Month.
 While both are beneficial for a Landlord, our office recommends an Annual Lease.
 Therefore, if you are a Landlord and have questions about the type of lease that best protects you, contact the Law Office of Brian P. Kowal, PA.

 - A Landlord can Terminate the Lease by giving 15 days Notice.
-However, notice must be given 15 days prior to the beginning of the next rental period.
+However, it must be given 15 days prior to the beginning of the next rental period.

-- A Landlord can remove a problem Tenant.
-In other words, if a Landlord has a Tenant that constantly violates non-monetary Provisions of Florida Statute, they can remove them without a reason.
-In other words, they can simply provide them notice that the lease is terminated without having to discuss the violations.
+- Allows a Landlord to remove a problem Tenant.
+In other words, if they have a Tenant that constantly violates non-monetary terms of the lease, they can remove them without a reason.
+In other words, they can provide them notice that the lease is terminated without discussing the violations.

 - Increase the Rent in a shorter time period.
 Unlike a Annual Lease, you can raise it by giving less than a month’s notice.

-- A Landlord has less time to find a new Tenant.
+- Less time to find a new Tenant.
 This can result in a loss of rental income.

-- A Tenant can break the Lease by giving the Landlord 15 days notice.
+- A Tenant can break the Lease by giving 15 days notice.
 Unlike an Annual Lease, there is no Liquidated Damages Clause.

-- There could be more wear and Tear to the property since Tenants move in and out of the property
+- More wear and Tear since Tenants move in and out of the property.

-- Landlord does not need to spend money trying to re-rent the property after a month.
+- Landlord does not need to spend money to re-rent the property after a month.

-- Usually contains an Early Termination Penalty known as Liquidated Damages.
+- Usually contains a Penalty known as Liquidated Damages.
 Therefore, if the Tenant wants to terminate the lease early, they have to pay 2 months rent.

-- If a Landlord does not get along with the Tenant, they will not be able to remove them until the lease terminates.
+- If they do not get along with the Tenant, they will not be able to remove them until the lease terminates.

-- If a Tenant vacates the property and the Landlord is only allowed to rent to one Tenant per year, they are left with a Vacant unit until the Lease Terminates.
+- If a Tenant vacates and the Landlord is only allowed to rent it once per year, it will remain vacant until the Lease Terminates.

-Annual and Month-to-Month Leases provide advantages and disadvantages for Landlords and Tenants.
+Annual and Month-to-Month Leases provide advantages and disadvantages.
 However, the Law Office of Brian P. Kowal, PA recommends a yearly lease because it provides more stability for a Landlord.
 If you are a Landlord and have questions about month-to-month and annual leases, contact our office at (954) 990–7552.